-- (1) Timely mailed or delivered in accordance with Section 40-1-45 and Department of Revenue regulations pertinent thereto; - (2) Received by the Tax Appeals Commission on or before the date due; or - (3) Received by the Tax Appeals Commission in legible form by facsimile or electronic transmission on or before the due date, if the original, signed document is mailed or delivered to the Tax Appeals Commission within seven days after receipt of the facsimile or electronic transmission. - \$40-2B-6.
-Issuance of subpoenas; administration of oaths. - (a) A judge of the Tax Appeals Commission shall have the authority to issue subpoenas, on his or her own motion or at the request of a party, requiring any person whose testimony may be relevant to an appeal to appear and give testimony, either at a deposition or a hearing before the judge.
-If a person is subpoenaed to testify at a deposition at the request of a party, that party shall bear the cost of transcription of the deposition and the fees and mileage provided in Section 40-2A-7(a)(4).
+- (1) Timely mailed or delivered in accordance with Section 40-1-45 and Department of Revenue regulations pertinent thereto; - 25 (2) Received by the Tax Appeals Commission on or 26 before the date due; or

+1 (3) Received by the Tax Appeals Commission in 2 legible form by facsimile or electronic transmission on or 3 before the due date, if the original, signed document is 4 mailed or delivered to the Tax Appeals Commission within seven 5 days after receipt of the facsimile or electronic 6 transmission.

+§40-2B-6.
+Issuance of subpoenas; administration of oaths.

+(a) A judge of the Tax Appeals Commission shall have the authority and the discretion to issue subpoenas, on his or her own motion or at the request of a party, requiring any person whose testimony may be relevant to an appeal to appear and give testimony, either at a deposition or a hearing before the judge.
+If a person is subpoenaed to testify at a deposition or a hearing at the request of a party, that party shall bear the cost of transcription of the deposition and the fees and mileage provided in Section 40-2A-7 (a) (4).
 The judge shall also have discretion to issue subpoenas duces tecum requiring the production of any document or other evidence relevant to the appeal.
 Such subpoenas or subpoenas duces tecum shall be issued in the name of the Tax Appeals Commission, signed by a judge of the Tax Appeals Commission, and may be served either in the same manner as subpoenas issued by a circuit court, or by either U.S. mail with delivery confirmation or certified U.S. mail, return receipt requested.
-If any person has been subpoenaed to appear and testify or appear and produce documents or other information, and fails or refuses to appear or testify or to produce such documents or other information, such person shall be subject to contempt proceedings, if instituted by a petition for contempt issued by a judge of the Tax Appeals Commission, in the circuit court of the judicial circuit in which such person resides, and upon proof of such fact to the circuit court, may be punished for contempt as is provided in cases of contempt in circuit court.
-Such proof of contempt may be evidenced by an affidavit of a judge of the Tax Appeals Commission.
-Likewise, such circuit court shall
+If any person has been subpoenaed to appear and testify or appear and produce documents or other information, 1 and fails or refuses to appear or testify or to produce such 2 documents or other information, such person shall be subject 3 to contempt proceedings, if instituted by a petition for 4 contempt issued by a judge of the Tax Appeals Commission, in 5 the circuit court of the judicial circuit in which such person resides, and upon proof of such fact to the circuit court, may 7 be punished for contempt as is provided in cases of contempt in circuit court.
+Such proof of contempt may be evidenced by 9 an affidavit of a judge of the Tax Appeals Commission.
+10 Likewise, such circuit court shall have jurisdiction to hear, 11 and if appropriate, to grant a motion to quash such subpoena.
+12

-- have jurisdiction to hear, and if appropriate, to grant a motion to quash such subpoena. - 3 (b) Any judge, or any employee of the Tax Appeals 4 Commission as designated in writing by the chief judge, may 5 administer oaths.
+(b) Any judge, or any employee of the Tax Appeals Commission as designated in writing by the chief judge, may administer oaths.

-6 §40-2B-7.
+$\S40-2B-7$.
 Hearings to be without a jury and de novo.